kgashok/orientations/JavaProgramming.md

 ### Suggested Artifacts
 1. Subject Glossary + ConceptMap  - "the lay of the land" using Mindmup and/or ConceptMap for the 5 units; similar to this [polymorphism topic map]
-	- Useful links to includ in the glossary
+	- Useful links to include in the glossary
 		- Demo and build Java programs/applets online - http://www.browxy.com/ or Cloud9?
 		- How to become a better Java developer? http://j.mp/betterJava
 		- Stackoverflow Questions - http://j.mp/hashmapJava